 A sales representative job description will showcase what is expected of you as a salesperson.
 But how do you get better at it? okay

-Is sales a natural talent or can it be acquired to perform better?
+Is sales performance a natural talent or can it be acquired to perform better?
 The short answer is YES.

-Let me tell you a story related to Mr Robert Kiyosaki, a successful entrepreneur, and businessman.
+Let me tell you a story related to Mr. Robert Kiyosaki, a successful entrepreneur, and businessman.
 He has authored the popular personal finance book ‘Rich dad and poor dad’, one of the best sellers in the New York Times.
 While this book is a good take, the one thing that catches my attention here is the term ‘Best Seller’.
-In this book, the author, Robert, even talks about himself of not being a great writer but he has learned how to be good at sales.
+In this book, the author, Robert, even talks about himself not being a great writer but he has learned how to be good at sales.

-Like Mr Kiyosaki, there are numerous examples of salespersons who faced hardships sometime in their careers but moved on to become very successful in this business.
-So, if you are starting to worry about not being able to put the desired numbers as a sales rep, good news for you- Sales is a skill that can be acquired over time.
+Like Mr. Kiyosaki, there are numerous examples of salespersons who faced hardships sometime in their careers but moved on to become very successful in this business.
+So, if you are starting to worry about not being able to put the desired numbers as a sales rep, good news for you- Sales performance is a skill that can be acquired over time.
 But it does have a personal touch too.

 With time, salespeople develop a process or style that does wonders for them.
-Aspiring to be a successful sales rep, you must understand your style first before you reach the highest potential.
+Aspiring to be a successful sales rep, you must understand your style first before you reach your highest potential.
 If you have not been able to up to the mark, then definitely, you are missing out on something.

-Here is a guide to help you take the next leap in your sales job.
+Here is a guide to help you take the next leap in your sales performance job.
 Let’s explore!

 Empathy – Giving a damn to your customer

-By far Emotional Intelligence is the make or break skill required by people in Sales.
+By far Emotional Intelligence is the make-or-break skill required by people in Sales.

 Sales jobs can be stressful with tight deadlines to meet and numbers to match.
-Sales professionals lacking emotional intelligence can be the first casualties in these scenarios.
+Sales performance professionals lacking emotional intelligence can be the first casualties in these scenarios.

 It doesn’t matter how good you are at prospecting, presentation, or selection of words if it can’t get you to the bank.
 Nothing can get more frustrating when you spend your time and energy with your prospect and do not close the deal.

-Did you know, the secret to your success lies in mastering the ability to empathise your customers?
+Did you know, that the secret to your success lies in mastering the ability to empathize with your customers?
 This is even more important when dealing with big-ticket items.
 People don’t care how much you know until they know how much you care.
 It’s about you giving a damn about the wellbeing of your customers, giving a damn about the outcome.
 It allows you to understand if your product is a good fit or not.

 Let’s accept one thing.
 Customers today are smart and they come to shop after their due research.
 To build trust, you must understand their needs and advise accordingly.
-If you don’t have the right matching product, don’t hesitate to tell that.
+If you don’t have the right matching product, don’t hesitate to tell me that.
 Even you can recommend any product that will suit their needs.

 Don’t be robotic with your customers and try to build a connection.
-Trust building goes a long way and the benefits are long term.
+Trust building goes a long way and the benefits are long-term.